A complete guide to the built-in Shortcuts app on macOS

 - Shortcuts for Accessibility: mainly health and emergency focused, with shortcuts such as sending a message and location information to emergency contacts or tracking medication.

 - Great with Siri: shortcuts that may come in handy hands-free, through Siri.
 This collection includes a shortcut that ask Siri to tell you the weather and travel time to work, in addition to playing you a podcast.

-- Wonderful Widget Shortcuts: convenient to access through the Shortcuts app widget, such as a “play entire current album” shortcut.
+- Wonderful Widget Shortcuts: convenient to access through the Shortcuts app widget, such as the Play entire current album shortcut.

 - Share Sheet Shortcuts: these shortcuts are focused on saving, sharing, or editing content you’re viewing.
 Some of the shortcuts include editing a Safari webpage, turning a webpage into a PDF, and adding a book to your wishlist.